 # style applied

 Heading specifies the short description of the topic or content.
 A good heading is always short and self-explanatory.
-In this section, we will learn how to add heading using python.
+In this section, we will learn how to add a heading using Python.

-• Every sub-heading is smaller than parent heading and this way they form a heirarchy of 1-9 levels where 1 is the highest level and 9 is the lowest.
+- Every sub-heading is smaller than the parent heading, and this way they form a hierarchy of 1-9 levels, where 1 is the highest level and 9 is the lowest.

 docx.add_paragraph()

-The paragraph is the widely used method as this will require every time you want to add text on the word document using python module python-docx.
+The paragraph is a widely used method, as this will require you to add text to the Word document using python Python-docx module.

 Example:

-In this code, we have added a paragraph: ‘Best Country’ and using run object added country name: the United States of America and then applied bold formatting on the country name.
-This way we have applied 3 activities instead of one, this is the benefit of using the add_run() method.
+In this code, we have added a paragraph: ‘Best Country’, and using the run object, added the country name: the United States of America, and then applied bold formatting on the country name.

 # one-liner